A Mixed-Membership Model for Social Network Clustering: Simulations

 \section{Simulations}

 We show the identifiability and reliability of our model as well as the proposed algorithm through two empirical social network examples in Sections~\ref{Sec:zachary} and~\ref{Sec:dolphin}.
-However, both of those examples only contain a relatively small number of nodes, and they are only divided into two communities.
+However, both of those networks only contain a relatively small number of nodes which are only divided into two communities.
 In this section, we run a few more simulations to further evaluate the performance of our algorithm.
 We simulate several SBMs with different predetermined community structure.
-Each block in the simulated SBMs is generated by implementing an algorithm for the {\em \ER\ graph}~\cite{Gilbert}.
+Each block in the simulated SBMs is generated by implementing an algorithm for the \ER\ graph~\citep{Gilbert}.
 There are three key parameters for simulated SBMs: class size, within-cluster link density and cross-cluster link density.
-Noticing the community structure of the simulated networks is known, we can use this information as the ground truth in our analysis.
+Noticing that the community structure of the simulated networks is known, we can use this information as the ground truth for assessment.

-Two well-defined metrics, the {\em Normalized Mutual Information} ({\rm NMI})~\cite{Meila} and the {\em Adjusted Rand Index} ({\rm ADI})~\cite{Rand}, are adopted to assess the closeness between the clustering results of our algorithm and the ground truth.
-In addition, we implement another commonly-used method for social network clustering---the {\em modularity maximization algorithm}~\cite{Newman02}---to the simulated SBMs and compare the clustering result with that from our algorithm.
+Two well-defined metrics, the Normalized Mutual Information ({\rm NMI})~\citep{Meila} and the Adjusted Rand Index ({\rm ARI})~\citep{Rand}, are adopted to examine the closeness between the clustering results of our algorithm and the ground truths.
+In addition, we implement another commonly-used method for social network clustering---the modularity maximization algorithm~\citep{Newman02}---to the simulated SBMs for further comparison.

-We simulate five SBMs with known community structure. {\rm SBM1} and {\rm SBM2} are both in moderate size (i.e., of order 100), containing two communities (of sizes 80 and 20, respectively).
-The within-cluster link densities are significantly high (0.8) for both SBMs, whereas the cross-cluster link density of {\rm SBM1} is much smaller than that of {\rm SBM2} (0.02 v.s.\ 0.2).
-The parameters are summarized in Table~\ref{Table:SBM12}.

-Next, we consider a larger network.
-We simulate a SBM of order 500, of which 400 nodes form one community, and the rest 100 nodes form another; see Table~\ref{Table:SBM3} for the parameters.
-Even though the size of one community in {\rm SBM3} is much larger than that of the other, both of them are relatively large in general.